Robin Edmundson signature

 In 2011 she began blogging about rural life in southern Indiana.
 It took her a while to realize that she was still searching for a language that could express some things she wanted to say about life in rural southern Indiana.
 Imagine her surprise when she finally figured out that the language she was looking for was one of paint, color and line instead of words.
 Nothing makes her happier than to communicate through her paintings her deep love and respect for the unruly places and people of rural Indiana.

-Select Shows, Exhibits & Awards
+Exhibits & Awards

 • 2023 August 3 - September 29.
 Solo exhibit.
 Robin Edmundson.
 The Vault at Gallery Mortgage.
 Bloomington, Indiana.